JoonatanEhlvest/FEM/fem-viewer/packages/types/README.md

 # @fem-viewer/types

-This package contains shared type definitions for the FEM Viewer application.
+This package contains core type definitions for the FEM Viewer application.

 ## Usage